reichlab/docs.zoltardata/docs/Zoltpy.md

-Zoltpy is a python module that contains functions for working with the Zoltar forecast repository’s API, including projects, models, forecasts, and scores.
-Please see the [GitHub repository](https://github.com/reichlab/zoltpy) for details.
+Zoltpy is a Python module that contains functions for working with the Zoltar forecast repository’s API, including projects, models, forecasts, truth, and scores.
+The source is at [github.com/reichlab/zoltpy](https://github.com/reichlab/zoltpy).

-It is called a `JSON IO dict` in code documentation.